freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    persistent volume, password database, and two-factor authentication device will allow the attacker to access the *Journalist Interface*.

-What a Compromise of the *Application Server* Can Achieve
+What a compromise of the *Application Server* can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  If the *Application Server* is compromised, the system user the